Android-for-Python/Camera4Kivy/README.md

 #### Cropped Sensor Resolution

-The sensor resolution cropped according to the orientation of the sensor, the orientation of the Preview, and the aspect ratio of the Preview.
+The [sensor resolution](https://github.com/Android-for-Python/Camera4Kivy#sensor-resolution) cropped according to the orientation of the sensor, the orientation of the Preview, and the aspect ratio of the Preview.
 The will impact the capture resolution, for example a 16:9 aspect image maybe cropped from a 4:3 sensor image.
 Thus the product of width and height will less for 16:9 that for 4:3 in this case.

 Rotating a mobile device also rotates the sensor, the highest resolution images are obtained when the Priview widget orientation is the same as the device orientation.
 Conversly for example a landscape preview with the device in portrait orientation will result in an image width resolution that is the sensor height resolution.

-This behaviour is a characteric of the camera having a physical constraint resolution.
-It is mostly transparent to the app user unless the sensor resolution is low, or a photo capture has lower than expected resolution.
+This behaviour is a characteric of the camera sensor having a physical constraints.
+Notably that image sensors are usually not square, they are rectangular and give the highest quality results when the sensor has the same orientation as the captured image.
+This is mostly transparent to the app user unless the sensor resolution is low, or a photo capture has lower than expected resolution.

 #### Preview Resolution